jylisadoney/intro-excel-2/README.md

 - create charts and graphs
 - insert advanced functions

-Vist "Introduction to Excel: Part I" to get a refresher on how to:
+Vist the <a href="https://jylisadoney.github.io/intro-excel-1/" target="_blank">Introduction to Excel: Part I</a> page to get a refresher on how to:
 - organize spreadsheets
 - format data
 - insert basic functions